Table of Contents

 And after you go home ?

-The retreat was so intense that, two years later, I’m still processing a few things.
+The retreat was so intense that I’m still processing a few things.
 That’s why it’s been such a radical change in my life, because it’s shown me what state my subconscious was in and it gave me more motivation than I could have dreamed of to make a change.

 Do you think you would take psilocybin again?